JohnSnowLabs/spark-nlp/python/README.md

 - Easy TensorFlow integration
 - GPU Support
 - Full integration with Spark ML functions
-- +2000 pre-trained models in +200 languages!
+- +3200 pre-trained models in +200 languages!
 - +1700 pre-trained pipelines in +200 languages!
-- Multi-lingual NER models: Arabic, Bengali, Chinese, Danish, Dutch, English, Finnish, French, German, Hebrew, Italian, Japanese, Korean, Norwegian, Persian, Polish, Portuguese, Russian, Spanish, Swedish, and Urdu.
+- Multi-lingual NER models: Arabic, Bengali, Chinese, Danish, Dutch, English, Finnish, French, German, Hebrew, Italian, Japanese, Korean, Norwegian, Persian, Polish, Portuguese, Russian, Spanish, Swedish, Urdu, and more.

 ## Requirements

 To use Spark NLP you need the following requirements:

 - Java 8 and 11
-- Apache Spark 3.2.x, 3.1.x, 3.0.x, 2.4.x, or 2.3.x
+- Apache Spark 3.2.x, 3.1.x, and 3.0.x

-NOTE: Java 11 is only supported if you are using Spark NLP with Spark/PySpark 3.x and above

 **GPU (optional):**

-Spark NLP 4.0.0 is built with TensorFlow 2.4.1 and requires the followings if you need GPU support
+Spark NLP 4.0.0 is built with TensorFlow 2.7.1 and the following NVIDIA® software are only required for GPU support:

+- NVIDIA® GPU drivers version 450.80.02 or higher
+- CUDA® Toolkit 11.2
-- CUDA11 and cuDNN 8.0.2
+- cuDNN SDK 8.1.0

 ## Quick Start